juftin/juftin/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/llm-term)](https://pypi.python.org/pypi/llm-term/)

 Welcome to `llm-term` 💬, a command line utility that allows you to chat with LLM models directly from the comfort of your command line - this includes OpenAI (ChatGPT), Anthropic, and more.
-This tool leerages Langchain to facilitate real-time conversations with LLM models.
+This tool leverages Langchain and Rich to facilitate real-time conversations with LLM models in your terminal.
 It enhances the user experience by streaming responses as rich text, complete with code-formatting and syntax highlighting.
-This makes `llm-term` a powerful tool for anyone looking to interact with LLM models in a more hands-on, streamlined manner.
-Get started with `pipx install llm-term`.
+Get started with `pipx install llm-term` and stay on the command line!

 ### [hatch-pip-compile](https://github.com/juftin/hatch-pip-compile)